dfrei25/bsafe/README.md

 - find a better parsing solution for firejail profiles, add ${PICTURES} ${VIDEOS} and possibly other missed variables.
 - implement suggestions from #bash irc
 - awaiting feedback/adding community ideas

+## Credits
+- Thanks to Soliton, Earnestly, ano, monkfish and izabera from [#bash on libra.chat irc]